pbolduc/EventStore-DevOps/azure-resource-manager/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-Create a multi-machine Event Store cluster on Windows
+Create a multi-machine Event Store cluster on Windows or Ubuntu.
+This template is heavily influenced by the [Elasticsearch cluster on Virtual Machines](https://github.com/Azure/azure-quickstart-templates/tree/master/elasticsearch) template sample on GitHub.

 Parameters  | Default  | Description
 ------------- | ------------- | -------------